SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/SRM/Embedding_a_Resource_Manager_component.md

 A converter has been created in the client which will convert a profile parameter name to the ID of the found object.
 For this, the format [ProfileParameter:xxx,ID] should be used, replacing 'xxx' with the name of the capacity/capability profile parameter.

+The profile parameter keys should be represented with the number format.
+For example:

+- Default: d248b04f-2253-41c6-a92a-e12768fe2b20
+- Number: d248b04f225341c6a92ae12768fe2b20

+Do not use braces or parentheses.
+For example:

+- {d248b04f-2253-41c6-a92a-e12768fe2b20}
+- (d248b04f-2253-41c6-a92a-e12768fe2b20)

+> [!TIP]
+> For more information, see [Microsoft's Guid.ToString Method](https://learn.microsoft.com/en-us/dotnet/api/system.guid.tostring?view=netframework-4.8).

 > [!NOTE]
-> The server side filter is case sensitive with regard to profile parameter keys.
+> The server-side filter is case sensitive with regard to profile parameter keys.

 > [!TIP]
 > See also: [Client converter examples](xref:YAxisResource_Shape_Data_Examples#examples-filter-feature)